THE WORD OF GOD

 “What Is The Significance of the Bible In My Life?”

 What separates Christianity from any “religion” in the world is its claim of having an absolute written authority from God.
 The Word of God is essential to a Christian if he is to grow in the grace and knowledge of Jesus Christ.
-The principles by which a Christian is to lead his life in every detail are found in the pages of the Word of God.
+The principles necessary to live the Christian life are found in the pages of the Bible.

-The purpose of this lesson is to teach the new Christian basic facts about the Bible and show him how the Word of God relates to his everyday life, that he may let it guide every step of his walk with Jesus Christ.“Thy word is a lamp unto my feet, and a light unto my path.”
+The purpose of this lesson is to teach the new Christian basic facts about the Bible and show him how the Word of God relates to everyday life, that he may let it guide every step of his walk with Jesus Christ.
+“Thy word is a lamp unto my feet, and a light unto my path.”
 (Psalm 119:105)

 Ephesians 2:8-9 says, “For by grace are you saved through faith…” Romans 10:17 says, “So then faith cometh by hearing, and hearing BY THE WORD OF GOD.”
 [Emphasis added]